Last Updated: May 31st, 2019

 The Ginger Factor

 Finding the right natural remedy to improve your dog’s quality of life and increase their comfort isn’t always easy.
-Thanks to ginger’s long history of being linked to holistic aids, supplementing your dog’s diet with this this excellent root plant may just give them the extra pep in their step they need to keep being your best friend for years to come.
+Thanks to ginger’s long history of being linked to holistic aids, supplementing your dog’s diet with this excellent root plant may just give them the extra pep in their step they need to keep being your best friend for years to come.